suvratapte/Maurice-Bach-Notes/10-The-I-O-Subsystem.md

 ![A stream after open](Diagrams/Screen_Shot_2017-07-01_at_12.32.37_PM.png)

-Modules communicate by passing messages to neighboring models on a stream.
+Modules communicate by passing messages to neighboring modules on a stream.
 A message consists of a linked list of message block headers; each block header points to the start and end location of the block's data.
 There are two types of messages - control and data - identified by a type indicator in the message header.
 Control message may result from *ioctl* system calls or from special conditions, such as a terminal hang-up, and data messages may result from *write* system calls or the arrival of data from a device.

 When a process *write*s a stream, the kernel copies the data from user space into message blocks allocated by the stream-head.
 The stream-head module invokes the put procedure of the next queue module, which may process the message, pass it immediately to the next queue, or enqueue it for later processing.
 In the latter case, the module links the message block headers on a linked list, forming a two-way linked list.
 The structure is shown in the figure: